kap39/kap39.github.io/_pages/SAMBa-Conference.md

 ## Important Documents
 Important information to the conference will be located here as they become available.
 * All attendees are expected to follow the [code of conduct](https://kap39.github.io/files/CodeOfConduct.pdf "not yet available").
+* If you would like to upload a selfie or photo of yourself to be added to the conference photo you can upload them [here](https://formfaca.de/sm/ta5gAoQMF).
+* Welcome Slides can be found [here](https://kap39.github.io/files/WelcomeSlides.pdf)